-In Mali, one out of four children will die before their fifth birthday.
+In Mali, one out of five children will die before their fifth birthday.
 These deaths are largely preventable.
 They are caused by malaria, diarrhea, and upper respiratory disease.
-These are all underlain by malnutrition which weakens the body and makes the children more susceptible to infections.
+These are all made worse by malnutrition which weakens the body and makes the children more susceptible to infections.

-In 2005 Medicine for Mali made a five year plan for Public Health.
-The first goal is to improve the morbidity and mortality of children under five years old.
+In 2005 Medicine for Mali made a plan for Public Health.
+The first goal is to improve the morbidity and mortality of children under five years old and pregnant women.
 The second is to improve the functioning of the existing health care system.
 Much work has gone into reaching these two goals.
 Both goals have seen improvements, which directly benefits the lives of the people.
 More work and more time are needed to make further advancements.

-Village health volunteers or Relais are trained in the vital importance of prenatal visits and postnatal care.
-The relais give educational talks to the villagers about the potential life saving importance of having timely prenatal visits and postnatal care.
+MFM trains Village health volunteers in the vital importance of prenatal visits.
+The volunteers, in turn, give educational talks to the villagers about the potential life saving importance of having prenatal visits.

-MFM Public Health programs work through a system of trained volunteers.
-These consist of two women and one man chosen by each village chief.
-These volunteers have been trained in malaria prevention and treatment, prenatal care, diarrhea, upper respiratory disease, family planning, and how to conduct village educational meetings on these topics.
-In turn, they educate their villages in malaria prevention, nutrition, immunizations, and what to do when sick, i.e., going to the health center.
+MFM Public Health programs work through a system of three trained volunteers.
+These two women and one man are chosen by each village chief.
+These volunteers attend yearly trainings on malaria prevention, prenatal visits, and immunizations.
+They learn how to conduct village educational meetings on these topics.
+The volunteers give monthly talks to their villages on these life saving topics.

 Quarterly health worker meetings

-Quarterly meetings for our volunteers, nurse, matrons, and health care management system.
-These include problem solving on immunizations, prenatal visits and other issues that surface in the health record books.
+MFM organizes quarterly meetings for our volunteers, nurse, matrons, and health care management system.
+These meetings include problem solving on immunizations, prenatal visits and other issues that surface in the health record books.
 The local workers themselves work on problems and find their solutions together.

 Malaria prevention with bednets

 In 2005, at the beginning our our nutrition program, MFM weighed all the children and found that 37% of the children under 3 years old were malnourished.
-We have trained these same volunteers to run nutrition programs in their villages.
-These nutrition programs find what poor mothers with well nourished children are doing and teaching this to the women of malnourished children.
+We have trained these same volunteers to run nutrition programs in their villages using the Positive Deviance model.
+This program finds what poor mothers with well nourished children are doing and teaches this to the mothers of malnourished children.
 The volunteers advise the mothers how to prepare nutritious foods.
 These programs have been successful and many women with well nourished children desire to come and learn too.
-These programs saw the rate of malnutrition fall to under than 20%.
-This rate has been maintained in the years since this program was conducted.
-This is much lower than the Malian average of 30%.
+This program accounted for the rate of malnutrition fall to under than 20%.
+This rate has been maintained here in the years since this program was initiated and much lower than the 30% Malian average.

 Health center management